 Admins: Getting started with Microsoft Teams policy management

-Microsoft Teams, at its core, is about users being able to do things like go to meetings or live events, chat, make calls, and use apps.
-And setting the right Microsoft Teams admin policies is a critical step in creating a safe learning environment for students within Teams.
+Microsoft Teams allows users to do things like attend online meetings or live events, chat, make calls, and use apps.
+Setting the right Microsoft Teams admin policies is a critical step in ensuring that Teams is a safe learning environment for students.
 As an admin, you can use policies to control the Teams features that are available to users in your educational institute.
 In most cases, policies must be adjusted for both students and educators to keep the environment safe.

-Here's a list of the policy areas you will find in Microsoft Teams.
+Here's a list of the main policy areas you will find in Microsoft Teams.
 To learn more about the policies in each area and the capabilities they control, use the links below:

 Where to find Microsoft Teams policies